-As from 2016-17, CEQ's responsible Minister is identified as part of its KMP, consistent with additional guidance included the revised version of AASB 124 Related Party Disclosures.
+CEQ's responsible Minister is identified as part of its KMP, consistent with additional guidance included the revised version of AASB 124 Related Party Disclosures.
 That Minister is the Minister for Aboriginal and Torres Strait Islander Partnerships.

-Non-ministerial key management personnel include those positions that had authority and responsibility for planning, directing and controlling the activities of CEQ during 2018-19 and 2017-18.
+Non-ministerial KMP include those positions that had authority and responsibility for planning, directing and controlling the activities of CEQ during 2019-20 and 2018-19.
 These positions include CEQ's board of directors, as well as certain management positions.
-For those members of management that have been determined as key management personnel, further details have been included in the below table.
+For those members of management that have been determined as KMP, further details have been included in the below table.

-Current Incumbents Position Responsibilities Date appointed to position (Date resigned from position) Chief Executive Officer The Chief Executive Officer provides strategic leadership of the statutory body's service delivery and is responsible for the efficient, effective and economic administration of the statutory body.
-Appointed 1 July 2009 General Manager Finance The General Manager Finance provides strategic leadership and direction for the financial administration of the statutory body.
-Appointed 7 December 2015 General Manager Operations The General Manager Operations provides strategic leadership and management of the statutory body's retail service delivery.
-Appointed 18 September 2017 General Manager Human Resources The General Manager Human Resources provides strategic leadership and management of the statutory body's human capital and human resources systems.
-Appointed 1 March 2010 General Manager Business Development The General Manager Business Development provides strategic leadership in business development matters and management of the statutory body's inventory supply chain.
-Appointed 15 March 2010 General Manager Merchandise The General Manager Merchandise provides strategic leadership and management of the statutory body's inventory procurement Appointed 20 March 2017 Stakeholder Engagement Officer The Stakeholder Engagement Officer provides strategic leadership and management of the statutory body's engagement with the communities.
-Appointed 30 October 2017 Resigned 13 November 2018 Not replaced
+Position Responsibilities Chief Executive Officer The Chief Executive Officer provides strategic leadership of the statutory body's service delivery and is responsible for the efficient, effective and economic administration of the statutory body.
+General Manager Finance The General Manager Finance provides strategic leadership and direction for the financial administration of the statutory body.
+General Manager Operations The General Manager Operations provides strategic leadership and management of the statutory body's retail service delivery.
+General Manager Human Resources The General Manager Human Resources provides strategic leadership and management of the statutory body's human capital and human resources systems.
+General Manager Infrastructure and Logistics The General Manager Infrastructure and Logistics provides strategic leadership in business development matters, capital delivery, management of the statutory body's inventory supply chain and information, technology and communications.
+General Manager Merchandise The General Manager Merchandise provides strategic leadership and management of the statutory body's inventory procurement General Manager Stakeholder Engagement The Stakeholder Engagement Officer provides strategic leadership and management of the statutory body's engagement with the communities.

-All key management personnel are appointed under common law employment contracts.
+All KMP are appointed under common law employment contracts.